Chapter 2:

 "Sorry, just thinking about... investment opportunities."

 Then I did some quick math in my head.
 One year from now would be...
 March.
-A week after graduation.
+A couple weeks after graduation.
+I'd have to figure out how to get around Gran Gran somehow… but that could wait.

-Little Shit climbed up my leg and perched on my shoulder, its weight surprisingly manageable.
+Little Shit climbed up my leg and perched on my shoulder, his weight surprisingly manageable.

 You accept these terms with remarkable ease.